bassosimone/neubot-server/README.md

 ```BASH
 $ sudo bin/neubot-server-dev
 ```
-All the loaded modules will be propted.
+All the loaded modules will be printed.

 ### Options